Lottery.co.uk Exposed — Playing Lottery or Playing Slots?

 Under their ‘About Us’ page, Lottery.co.uk rambles on about ‘responsible gambling’ yet their site offers the combination of both playing lotteries and playing slots without leaving the safety and comfort of your home.
 Some of the names of the different games offered are hilarious, and again, it was very distracting for actually getting to the bottom line.

 Who Actually is Lottery.co.uk

-Lottery.co.uk, also know as The Lottery Company, is owned by Take That Ltd. which they say is a private company and is not connected with Camelot plc.
-Take That Ltd. has its offices and registration in the UK.
-Each of the affiliates that link from Lottery.co.uk has their own page that details who they are.
+Lottery.co.uk, also known as The Lottery Company, is owned by Take That Ltd. which they say is a private company and is not connected with Camelot plc.
+Take That Ltd. has offices and registration in the UK.
+Each of the affiliates that link from Lottery.co.uk has its own page that details who they are.